SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 at com.solace.messaging.receiver.PersistentMessageReceiverImpl.startAsync(PersistentMessageReceiverImpl.java:436)
 ```

-If you remember about Solace Queue which we discussed earlier, we differentiated them into 2 types :
+If you remember about Solace Queue which we discussed earlier, we differentiated them into two types :

-1. Durable : Mostly created by an administrator and always exists on the broker unless explicitly deleted by an
+1. Durable: Mostly created by an administrator and always exists on the broker unless explicitly deleted by an
    administrator
-2. Non-Durable : Temporary in nature, created only by an application and its lifespan is linked to the client that
+2. Non-Durable: Temporary in nature, created only by an application and its lifespan is linked to the client that
    created it.

-Since in the case of Acme Retail, its critical that no messages are lost during application downtime and also no
+Since in the case of Acme Retail, it is critical that no messages are lost during application downtime and also no
 subscribing application should be
-able to delete the queue object, an architectural choice was made to use **Durable - Exclusive** queue configurations.
+able to delete the queue object; an architectural choice was made to use **Durable - Exclusive** queue configurations.

-To fix the error encountered above you need to manually create the Queue object as below :
+To fix the error encountered above, you need to manually create the Queue object as below :

 * Navigate to the **PubSub+ Broker Manager** as below :
   ![Open-broker-manager.png](img/commons/queue-creation/Open-broker-manager.png)
-* Click on the **Queues** on the left menu, to view a listing of the existing queues and then create a new queue by
+* Click on the **Queues** on the left menu to view a listing of the existing queues and then create a new queue by
   clicking on the **+ Queue** button on the right side as below :
   ![broker-Queues-screen.png](img/commons/queue-creation/broker-Queues-screen.png)
 * Enter the name of the queue : `all-orders-placed`, click create and keeping the default queue settings click **Apply**